Content Strategy

 Getting Started This Week

-If your B2B content strategy is nonexistent or underperforming, here's what to do in the next 7 days:
+If your B2B content strategy is nonexistent or underperforming, here is what to do in the next seven days:

 1. Audit your existing content.
 What do you have?
-What's performing?
-What's missing?
+What is performing?
+What is missing from the funnel?

-2. Pick your primary channel.
-Blog or LinkedIn (ideally both, but start with one).
+2. Choose your primary channel.
+Blog or LinkedIn.
+Ideally both, but start with one and do it well.

-3. Identify 10 target keywords.
-Use Google Search Console, Ahrefs, or SEMrush.
+4. Identify ten target keywords.
+Use Google Search Console, Ahrefs, or SEMrush to find keywords with buyer intent in your category.

-5. Distribute it.
-Share on LinkedIn, send to your email list, have team members engage with it.
+6. Distribute it.
+Share on LinkedIn, send to your email list, and have team members engage with it in the first hour after posting.

-One piece of content per week for 6 months will transform your B2B pipeline.
-The strategy doesn't need to be complicated.
+One piece of content per week for six months will transform your B2B pipeline.
+The strategy does not need to be complicated.
 It needs to be consistent.

-The companies winning at B2B content in 2026 aren't spending the most money.
-They're showing up consistently with content their audience finds useful.
+The B2B companies winning at content in 2026 are not spending the most money.
+They are showing up consistently with content their audience finds useful.
 Start today.

 Get weekly LinkedIn growth tips